neilsmurphy/backtrader_template/README.md

 To run multi processor, use: `multi_pro = True`

-If you are setting up list that will have overlap in your back testing, you can set some criteria to eliminate those ones.
+If you are setting up lists that will have overlap in your back testing, you can set some criteria to eliminate overlapping tests.
 For example suppose you have two sma's as follows

 ```